Warm and colorful root vegetable salad bursting with flavor — roasted carrots, winter squash, potatoes and greens in a zesty fresh chimichurri sauce.

 - Put the vegetables in a large serving bowl along with the spinach and radicchio.
 Pour about half the sauce over and toss together.
 Serve with additional sauce on the side.

-- To add variety to the salad, cut the vegetables into different bite-sized shapes — half moons, cubes and stubby matchsticks.
+- To add variety to the salad, it’s fun to cut the vegetables into different bite-sized shapes — half moons, cubes and stubby matchsticks.

 - The roasted vegetables and sauce keep well made a few days in advance.
 Briefly warm the vegetables before tossing with the greens and chimichurri.